thomazmz/pnpm-monorepo-template/README.md

 ### Using TypeScript Across the Monorepo

 When you open this project, your IDE might look for the `tsconfig.json` file in the project's root to resolve TypeScript's IntelliSense.
+This is beneficial because many times the TypeScript compiler configuration desired for development may differ from the one used for final build.
+Having a centralized `tsconfig.json` file is also important to establish an standardized and opinionated vision on how TypeScript should be used across the monorepo without forcing packages to strictly adhere to them.

-If you look into the root `tsconfig.json`, though, you might realize that its values are not suitable for individual packages to run their builds.
+If you look into the root `tsconfig.json`, you might realize that its values are not suitable for individual packages to run their production builds.
+For example: the root configuration file includes test files into the compilation bundle, which is very useful for development but not desired for a final build.
+It is highly desirable that each package extend the root configuration file and override whatever configuration option to what may better suit the needs of the package in question.

-To accomplish individual builds, packages should have their own `tsconfig.json` file.
-Check the config files on the example packages of this repository to understand what are the minimum definitions you should place under your config files.
-It is recommended that all the nested config files extend the root `tsconfig.json` definition, this helps keep standardized compiler options across the whole monorepo.
+> Some text editors behave differently in regards tsconfig resolution.
+This monorepo account for Visual Studio Code, which currently does not support having multiple tsconfig.json files on the same project.
+You might be able to remove the root tsconfig file directly if you are aiming text editors that support multiple tsconfig.json resolution, such as Web Storm.

+### Lock File

+Pnpm workspaces keep a single lock file named `pnpm-lock.yaml` on  the workspace root.
+The command `pnpm install` can potentially resolve merge conflicts on the workspace lock file.

+### Monorepo Commands

+Monorepo commands are performed recursively when called from the monorepo root, triggering all homonymous scripts found under the monorepo package.json file.
+Packages with missing scripts will be ignored.
+The following is the semantics we rely on to make sure commands are consistent across different packages.

+#### `pnpm run lint`
+This script triggers each package  `lint` command  so that it fixes possible linting problems.

+#### `pnpm run lint:check`
+This script triggers the package `lint:check` command so that it checks for possible linting problems.

+#### `pnpm run build`
+This script is expected to trigger package build for local usage.
+This means packages can make use of specific compilers that better suite development needs, such as SWC and Sucrase.
+After a build is concluded, a `dist` folder should be found at the package root directory.

+#### `pnpm run build:watch`
+This script is expected to extend the behavior of `build:local`, but executing hot reload when package are identified under the subject package.

+#### `pnpm run start`
+This script is expected to be used during development for building and starting up packages.
+When this script is triggered, packages that export resources should expose their latest build artifacts under the root `dist` folder.

+#### `pnpm run start:watch`
+This script is expected to extend the behavior of `start:local`, but executing hot reload when changes are identified under the subject package.

+#### `pnpm run test`
+This script will trigger the unit test pipeline of each project.
+Tests triggered by this command should not rely on external resources such as API calls or remote database connections.
+They are also expected to run in parallel whenever possible so that tests are executed faster.

+#### `pnpm run test:watch`
+This script is expected to extend the behavior of `test`, but executing hot reload when changes are identified under the subject package.

+### Naming Production Specific Scripts

+As production scripts are usually executed by automated pipelines, reserving the shorter script identifiers to development actions improve development experience a bit.
+That is why we standardize `build` and `start` for development specific commands.
+It is also understood that some packages might use the same command for production and development, in this case differentiation would not even be necessary, saving developers cognitive load.
+When differentiation is necessary, it is suggested that production commands under packages may be suffixed by the term `:production`.

+### Version Management

+This template uses the Changeset CLI to manage versions independently.
+There are a tree step process to generate versions:

+1. Run `pnpm changeset`.
+This will create a new changeset under the `.changeset` directory;
+2. Run `pnpm install`.
+This will generate a new `pnpm-lock.json` file;
+3. Run `pnpm version`.
+This will bump all the versions in accordance to the included changesets.